 Paul Bowles lived 52 of his 88 years in Tangier, the city he loved the most, even after the death of his wife.
 He became strongly identified with the city and was a magnet that made other American rising writers and intellectuals make the city one of their important travel destinations.

-Paul Bowles was the influencer who persuaded the Rolling Stones to come to Tangier in 1969 and then again to Palais Akaaboune in 1989.
+Paul Bowles was the influencer who persuaded the Rolling Stones to come too Tangier in 1969 and then again to Palais Akaaboune in 1989.

-Today the city is a bustling tourist destination where you don’t really notice any tourists.
-Steeped in history and the ancient Medina and the Kasbah (where Palais Akaaboune is situated,) visiting Tangier is like traveling back in time.
+Today the city is bustling tourist destination where you don’t really notice any tourists.
+Steeped in history and the ancient Medina and the Kasbah (where Palais Akaaboune) is situated, visiting Tangier is like traveling back in time.
 The people are friendly and welcoming and there are plenty of activities to do.